giovananog/giovananog/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
    Computer Science undergraduate at the Federal University of Alfenas, focused on enhancing my skills as a full-stack developer.
-I have knowledge on Java, C, C++, Python, JavaScript, HTML, CSS, and frameworks like Node.js, React, Flask, and Express.
-I am also familiar with databases such as MySQL, PostgreSQL, and MongoDB, as well as tools like Docker and Figma</p>
+I have knowledge on Java, C, C++, Python, JavaScript, HTML, CSS, and frameworks like Node.js, ReactJS, Flask, and Express.
+I am also familiar with databases such as MySQL, PostgreSQL, and MongoDB, as well as tools like Docker and Figma.</p>

 <p dir="auto">📍 Minas Gerais, Brazil</p>